How to Provide Support for Caregivers to Make It All Work

 - Caregiving touches all genders and generations in the workforce, with 20 percent of women and 16 percent of men having caregiving responsibilities.
 The age group of 45 to 64 has the highest share of caregivers among full-time workers at 22 percent.

-Many employers are exploring policies and benefits to help employees who are caregivers maintain productivity.
+Many employers are exploring policies and benefits to help provide support for caregiver employees maintain productivity.
 The Alliance is offering a free event on Jan.
 15, 2019 to help employers learn more about Wellness and Caregiving: Healthy Minds, Healthy Employees, Healthy Company.
 Highlights will include:

-- A case study from Promega, Fitchburg, Wis., on the impact of offering caregiving benefits.
+- A case study from Promega, Fitchburg, Wis., on the impact of offering support for caregivers by offering caregiving benefits.

 - How to recognize caregiving’s impact in your workplace and then “meet caregivers where they are.”